-As the business world ventures further into the digital world, doing business becomes easier and more convenient for businesses and consumers alike.
+As the business world ventures further into the digital world, doing business theoretically becomes easier and more convenient for businesses and consumers.

 And as a recent case demonstrates, these consequences might only increase if a security breach puts consumer data at risk.